Arab Christians: Turkey

 Today, there are between 120,000 and 320,000 people of various Christian denominations in Turkey.
 Antiochian Greek Christians (or Melkites) who mostly live in Hatay Province, are one of the Arabic-speaking communities in Turkey and number approximately 18,000.
 They are often Rūm-Orthodox, but are sometimes known as "Arab Christians" due to their culture and heritage.
 Antioch, the capital of Hatay Province, is also the historical center of both the Greek Orthodox Church and Syriac Orthodox Church.
 Turkey is also home to several non-Arab native minorities, such as Armenians (around 70,000), Greeks (or Hellenes) (around 5,000) and Assyrians in the southeast (around 25,000).
 The village of Tokaçlı in Altınözü District has an entirely Arab Christian population and is one of the few Christian villages in Turkey.

 Yemen

 Christianity was a widespread religion on the territory of contemporary Yemen as early as the sixth century, before the arrival of Islam in Yemen.
-Today it is a minority religion in Yemen with only a few thousand followers which has greatly been reduced amid the Yemeni Civil War.
+Today it is a minority religion in Yemen.
+Prior to the Yemeni Civil War, there were approximately 41,000 Christians in the country, a number which has greatly declined amid the conflict.